< Back to Previous

 In any case the villa’s manager said that, of course we would be reimbursed, and she asked for our American address.
 Grazie, indeed!
 Now let’s see if the check actually comes.

 Some additional travel tips from our experience: don’t book anywhere in advance for a whole week or, in fact, for more than a day or two, sight unseen, unless you have reason for absolute confidence (a trusted advance scout, etc.).
-Pure reputation or spectacular pictures are not enough; they are be rigged.
+Pure reputation or spectacular pictures are not enough; they can be rigged.
 Also don’t book in the countryside unless you know how far you are, in terms of traveling time, from key places you want to go, also how isolated you will be and what access you will have to other people for aid, plus who they are (more or less), and whether you can communicate happily with them.
 Avoid prepackaged experiences.
 Make your own.
-Don’t be Americans on holiday.]
+Don’t be Americans on holiday.

 September 20 (Day Eight)